omm/hbui/docs/md/uiCheckbox.md

 # **uiCheckbox**

 ### Description
-uiCheckbox allow users to make a decision between two or more clearly differing choices.
+uiCheckbox is a Control that represents a box with a text label at its side.
+When the user clicks the checkbox, a check mark will appear in the box; clicking it again removes the check. uiCheckbox allow users to make a decision between two or more clearly differing choices.

 ### Functions